ros-industrial/universal_robot/README.md

 There are launch files available to bringup a real robot - either UR5 or UR10.
 In the following the commands for the UR5 are given.
 For the UR10, simply replace the prefix accordingly.

-Don't forget to source the correcct setup shell files and use a new terminal for each command!
+Don't forget to source the correct setup shell files and use a new terminal for each command!

 To bring up the real robot, run: